heliosproj/HeliOS/README.md

 }
 ```
 ## HeliOS "Blink" Example
-Below is the Arduino "Blink" example code implemented using HeliOS.
+Below is the Arduino "Blink" example sketch implemented using HeliOS.
 In this example, a HeliOS task, which alternates the microcontroller's GPIO pin state between high and low, is added in a "wait" state and a timer is set instructing HeliOS's scheduler to execute the task every 1,000 ticks (milliseconds on many MCUs).
 ```C
 /* Include the HeliOS header.
 Do not include any other HeliOS headers. */
 #include <HeliOS.h>